MicrosoftDocs/winui-api/microsoft.applicationmodel.resources/resourceloader_getstring_1647290392.md

 # Microsoft.ApplicationModel.Resources.ResourceLoader.GetString

 ## -description
-Returns the most appropriate string value of a resource, specified by resource identifier, for the default [ResourceContext](resourcecontext.md) of the view in which the [ResourceLoader](resourceloader.md) was obtained using [ResourceLoader.GetForCurrentView](resourceloader_getforcurrentview_1363600702.md).
+Returns the most appropriate string value of a resource, specified by resource identifier.

 <!--Writer todo: Link to how to create and identify resources.-->